-Generally, Williamson students come from families who cannot afford the tuition costs at other post graduate institutions.
-In addition, the rigorous schedule they must follow at Williamson limits opportunity for part-time employment.
-These factors often create financial difficulties for students in meeting the college’s required dress code.
+Generally, Williamson students come from families who cannot afford the tuition costs at other post-secondary institutions.
+In addition, Williamson’s rigorous schedule limits opportunity for part-time employment.
+These factors can make it difficult for students to meet the college’s dress code.

-To meet this need, Williamson has made donated clothing available to students on an as-needed basis through what has become known as The Clothes Closet.
+In response, Williamson makes donated clothing available to students on an as-needed basis through what has become known as the Clothes Closet.
 In recent years, this program has grown from a small collection of used clothing into a well-used men’s clothing shop.
-Here we provide sport coats, suits, slacks, socks, ties, belts, shoes, and coats of all styles, sizes and for all kinds of weather.
-The demand is high!
-As soon as volunteers stock the shelves, the students eagerly take what they need and soon the shelves and racks are sparse again!
+The Clothes Closet provides sport coats, suits, slacks, socks, ties, belts, shoes, and coats of all styles, sizes and for all kinds of weather.

 The program’s success can be attributed to a generous grant from The Hoxie Harrison Smith Foundation and the dedication of faithful volunteers and volunteer project manager, who accepts and solicits donations from alumni and friends of Williamson.
-The volunteer team works faithfully to sort, wash, iron, dry clean, mend, and tag all incoming clothing.
-(Minor alterations are also made in the Clothes Closet.)
-The clothes are then made available to our students at no cost to them on a first come first serve basis.
-The Clothes Closet is open for business one or two days each week.
+The volunteer team works faithfully to sort, iron, and tag all incoming clothing.
+(Minor mending is also provided in the Clothes Closet).
+The clothes are then made available to students at no cost on a first-come, first-served basis.
+The Clothes Closet is open for business every Monday during the school year.

-We are grateful to all those who care for the needs of our students through donations to The Clothes Closet.
-We appreciate all items that are clean and ready for our students to use and enjoy, as our budget is very limited for dry cleaning and other expenses.
+We are grateful to all those who care for the needs of our students through donations to the Clothes Closet.
+Because our budget is very limited for dry cleaning and other expenses we ask that all donated items be clean and ready for our students to use and enjoy.
 Thank you for your support of the Williamson Clothes Closet!
 There wouldn’t be one without you!

 DONATING TO THE STUDENT CLOTHES CLOSET

-When donating items to the Clothes Closet, please be cognizant out our unique needs.
-Please do not donate clothes with stains, tears, missing buttons or worn collars, advertising, or marketing logos.
-We would appreciate that the donations are laundered and preferably on hangars.
+When donating items to the Clothes Closet, please be aware of our unique needs.
+Please do not donate clothes with stains, tears, missing buttons, worn collars, or advertising/marketing logos.
+We would appreciate that the donations be laundered and preferably on hangers.

 We focus on collecting business and work attire to include:

-- Dress pants, especially dark colors or tan khaki (not exclusively waist 34 and under, but this is our greatest need)
+- Dress pants, especially dark colors or tan/khaki (waist 34 and under is our greatest need)